-The Center for the Study of Information and Religion in Kent State's School of Library and Information Science welcomes abstracts for consideration for its fifth annual Conference on Information and Religion, scheduled for June 4 and 5, 2015, at Kent State University.
+The Center for the Study of Information and Religion in Kent State's School of Library and Information Science will host its fifth annual Conference on Information and Religion on June 4 and 5, 2015, at Kent State University.
 The conference theme is “New Technologies and Religious Communities.”
 David Michels, Head of Public Services at the Sir James Dunn Law Library, Dalhousie University, Halifax, Nova Scotia, will present the keynote address.

 Technology offers new resources that impact preaching by integrating multimedia in worship, expanding outreach through streaming services and podcasts, and providing live feedback through tools such as Twitter/chat.
 The life of religious communities is also impacted by new communication technologies that blur the boundaries of local and remote participation and challenge traditional ideas of koinonia.
 Our keynote speaker and participants will explore these issues and others.

 Various disciplines study religion.
 The Center for the Study of Information and Religion (CSIR) uses an interdisciplinary approach to facilitate research that focuses on the various institutions and agents of religion and their effect on social knowledge through the use, dissemination, and diffusion of information.
 The goals of the CSIR are: (1) to investigate the importance of information in the religious world; (2) to understand the relationship between the information-seeking behavior of clergy and the body of knowledge that exists to serve their information needs; and (3) to advance our understanding of the role of information in religious practice.

 A schedule of presentations will be posted when the program has been finalized.
 Topics that might be addressed include but are not limited to the following: